 Cacao powder doesn’t have a lot of net carbs because most of its carbs are fiber.
 As a result, those carbs don’t have a huge impact on blood sugar (unless you overindulge).

 Many people eat peanut butter as part of their ketogenic lifestyle, and there are even brands marketing their products as keto peanut butter.
-But while peanut butter has keto-friendly macronutrients, it’s an inflammatory food that you should stay away from for reasons I outlined here and here.
+But while peanut butter has keto-friendly macronutrients, it’s an inflammatory food that you should stay away from.

 Nut butter is naturally free of gluten, but there is a chance of cross-contamination due to shared production facilities.
 So if you have celiac disease, carefully check the label of your nut butter (or call the manufacturer).